SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/ControlFlow.rst

 ..
 TODO: The initialization of integerValue can be removed once the REPL supports uninitialized variables.

-This example checks ``numberSymbol`` to see if it is a Latin, Arabic, Chinese or Korean symbol for the numbers ``1`` to ``4``.
+This example checks ``numberSymbol`` to see if it is a Latin, Arabic, Chinese or Thai symbol for the numbers ``1`` to ``4``.
 If a match is found,
 it sets an optional ``Int?`` variable (``integerValue``) to the appropriate integer value.